Hotel Marguery: Hotel and residences

-The 6-building complex which formed the 12-story, stone-clad Renaissance Revival Hotel Marguery was built in 1917 by Dr. Paterno at a cost of more than $5 million.
-New York Central Railroad owned the land underneath the project since the construction of Grand Central Terminal.
+The 6-building complex which formed the 12-story, stone-clad Renaissance Revival Hotel Marguery was built in 1917 by Charles V. Paterno at a cost of more than $5 million.
+The New York Central Railroad owned the land underneath the project since the construction of Grand Central Terminal.
 The buildings were centered around a 250-foot-long Italian Garden which occupied the center of the block.
 When the building was first constructed, Vanderbilt Avenue passed through the center of the buildings where the garden was eventually built.
 After the street was closed, the hotel built a 60 ft tall carriage arch which allowed private access to the courtyard.
 The buildings contained 29 stores, 180 long-term apartments, and 110 luxury suites which ranged from 6 to 16 rooms apiece.
 The high-end apartments rented for over $20,000 per year on average.

 On January 3, 1930, an explosion started a fire in the basement of the building which cut power and killed two people due to smoke inhalation.
 In 1933, the hotel's owners sued to reduce their property taxes significantly on the grounds that the property's assessed value was almost $5 million too high.
 After eight years in court, Justice Charles B. McLaughlin reduced the assessment in 1941 by an aggregate $19.588 million for the previous eight years, resulting in a refund of over $600,000 to the hotel's owners.
 In 1923, Nikola Tesla rented rooms at the Hotel Marguery.
 Harry Frazee, the owner of the Boston Red Sox who sold Babe Ruth to the Yankees, also lived here.
 In June 1945, a wealthy textile executive named Albert E. Langford was shot to death in the hallway outside of his apartment on the seventh floor of the Hotel Marguery.
 In September 1947, the NYPD busted an underground gambling ring in the hotel, arresting 11 men.